Intrinsic Gaussian Processes on Manifolds and Their Accelerations by Symmetry: Intrinsic Gaussian Process on Manifolds

-The heat kernel of $\mathbb{R}^d$ can be seen as the scaled version of RBF kernel (or squared exponential kernel).

-The closed form expressions for $p_{t}^M$ do not exist for general Riemannian manifolds.
-Explicit solutions are available only for very special cases, such as Euclidean spaces.
-Therefore, for most cases, one can not explicitly evaluate $p_{t}^M$ or the corresponding covariance matrices.
-To overcome this challenge and bypass the need to solve the heat equation \eqref{eqn:heat equation 1} and \eqref{eqn:heat equation 2} directly, we utilise the fact that the heat kernel on $M$ can be interpreted as the transition density of the Brownian motion.

-Similar to \cite{niu2018intrinsic}, we estimate the heat kernel $p_{t}^M(x_i,x_j)$ for a pair $(x_i, x_j)$ by simulating the Brownian motion on $M$ and numerically evaluate the transition density of the Brownian motion.
-However, unlike the method in \cite{niu2018intrinsic}, here we do not require an explicit parametrisation of the manifold.
+which can be seen as the scaled version of RBF kernel.
+Unfortunately, closed form expressions for $p_{t}^M$ do not exist for general Riemannian manifolds.
+Therefore, for most cases, one can not explicitly evaluate $p_{t}^M$ and the corresponding covariance matrices.
+To revolve this issue and bypass the need of solving the heat equation \eqref{eqn:heat equation 1} directly, we utilise the fact that the heat kernel on $M$ can be interpreted as the transition density of the Brownian motion.
+We estimate the heat kernel $p_{t}^M(x_i,x_j)$ for a pair $(x_i, x_j)$ by simulating the BM on $M$ and numerically evaluate the transition density of the BM.
+However, unlike the method in \citet{niu2018intrinsic}, here we do not require an explicit parametrisation of the manifold.
 Also manifolds considered in Section~\ref{heatkernelmani} are not just simple subsets of $\mathbb R^2$ and $\mathbb R^3$.
-The simulation of the Brownian motion on a Riemannian manifold is discussed in Section~\ref{subsec:Brownian motions on general Riem manifolds} and the detailed algorithms are given in Section~\ref{heatkernelmani} for different types of manifolds respectively.
+The simulation of the BM on a Riemannian manifold is discussed in Section~\ref{subsec:Brownian motions on general Riem manifolds} and the detailed algorithms are given in Section~\ref{heatkernelmani} for different types of manifolds respectively.